ContinualAI/avalanche/docs/evaluation.rst

 evaluation.metrics.detection
 ----------------------------------------

-Metrics for Object Detection tasks
+| Metrics for Object Detection tasks.
+Please, take a look at the examples in the `examples` folder of Avalanche to better understand how to use these metrics.

 .. contents::
     :depth: 2